irinakud/cheeseria-react-app/README.md

 2. More unit tests to add
 3. Migrate to typescript
 4. PriceCalculator is supposed to be an optional addition - this could be implemented using a flag set by the user, or via a federated module if preferred.
 To enable that, PriceCalculator was implemented as an isolated component - can become optional at any time.
+5. Research if Next.js is a better way to create the app.